 Life may be full of problems, but we don’t have to be one of them

+Life is tough.
 We all face problems.
-And that’s just unavoidable because life is tough.
 When multiple problems attack us, we may feel overwhelmed, resentful, hopeless.
-These feelings can induce kneejerk reactions that only make things worse.
+These feelings can induce knee-jerk reactions that only make things worse.
 By such emotions and reactions, we become an addition to the problems confronting us.

-How can we avoid thus aggravating our problems?
-By understanding both the nature of problems and our identity different from those problems.
+How can we avoid aggravating our problems?
+By understanding two things: the nature of problems, and our identity different from those problems.

-What is the nature of problems?
-Problems can arise, broadly speaking, from the situations we are going through, from the dispositions of people we are working with and from the limitations we ourselves have.
-Gita wisdom explains that these three sets of problems situational (adhidaivika), dispositional (adhibhautika) and limitational (adhyatmika) are inherent to material existence.
+The nature of problems: Problems can arise, broadly speaking, from the situations we are going through, from the dispositions of people we are working with and from the limitations we ourselves have.
+Gita wisdom explains that inherent to material existence are these three sets of problems: situational (adhidaivika), dispositional (adhibhautika) and limitational (adhyatmika).

-How are we different from such problems?
-We are indestructible souls.
+Our identity different from such problems: We are indestructible souls.
 We exist as conscious observers, above all problems at a higher, spiritual level of reality.
 Just as the sky exists above the world, we exist above the world with all its problems (Bhagavad-gita 13.33).
 If we remind ourselves that we are imperishable witnesses who have weathered many problems in the past and will weather these problems too, we start feeling calmer.

-By thus gaining access to serenity and clarity, we shift our position from being a part of the problems to becoming a part of the solution.
+By thus gaining access to serenity and clarity, we shift our position from being a part of the problems to become a part of the solution.

 Think it over:

 - How do we become a part of the problems facing us?

 - How can understanding our identity calm us?

 - How can bhakti-yoga help us become a part of the solution?